gliu20/gliu20.github.io/_projects/fractals.md

 Do not view on a mobile device.
 Zooming controls will not work and there may be performance issues.
 Also, due to the limitations of the hardware / software, if you see bars or a solid color, you need to zoom out.

+### Controls
+* You'll need to scroll with your mouse in order to zoom in and out.
+* Panning is not supported.
+A workaround is to zoom out of a place and zoom into another area.

 ### Notes
-You'll need to scroll with your mouse in order to zoom in and out.
 In addition, if you set the x and y coordinates, you need to click on gen high res image in order for changes to update.
 Zoom indicates the size of the view window; if it's small, then you see a small part of the fractal, and if it's big you see more of the fractal.
 This number is usually between 0 and 1.5.